Vilbrequin/sorting/README.md

 ### Space Complexity
 - **Overall:** O(1) (constant space)

+## Bubble Sort

+### Definition
+Bubble Sort is a simple comparison-based sorting algorithm.
+It repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+The pass through the list is repeated until the list is sorted.
+It gets its name because smaller elements "bubble" to the top of the list.

+### Pseudo Algorithm
+1. Start at the beginning of the list.
+2. Compare the first two elements.
+3. If the first element is greater than the second, swap them.
+4. Move to the next pair of elements and repeat the process until the end of the list.
+5. Repeat the entire process for the remaining elements until the list is sorted.

+### Time Complexity
+- **Best Case:** O(n)
+- **Average Case:** O(n²)
+- **Worst Case:** O(n²)

+### Space Complexity
+- **Overall:** O(1) (constant space)

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any sorting algorithms you wish to add.